 If you simply don't want to get closer, including for comfort reasons or to avoid impacting wildlife behavior, a 1200mm lens might be just right.
-Sit in the comfort of your car, avoid crossing a creek, stay back from the surf, stay out of view, etc.
+Sit in the comfort of your car or house, avoid crossing a creek, stay back from the surf, stay out of view, etc.

 When you want to capture a compressed look from a distant perspective, you might want a 1200mm lens.
 When you want to create an extremely strong background blur, isolating a subject from even a busy and otherwise-distracting background, a 1200mm lens might be what you need.

-A 1200mm lens is primarily useful for a small subject niche, primarily sports, photojournalism, and wildlife.
+A 1200mm lens is primarily useful for a small subject niche, primarily wildlife, sports, and photojournalism.

-While on the heatwaves topic, just because you have a quality 1200mm lens doesn't mean that you can create sharp images with it, even when using the fastest shutter speeds and the best techniques.
-When present, heat shimmer/haze/waves create optical distortion that will diminish the quality of mi- and long-distance photos, a problem I frequently encounter at half this focal length.
+While on the heat waves topic, just because you have a quality 1200mm lens doesn't mean you can create sharp images with it, even when using the fastest shutter speeds and the best techniques.
+When present, heat shimmer/haze/waves create optical distortion that will diminish the quality of mid- and long-distance photos, a problem I frequently encounter at half this focal length.